 The Dean of Graduate Studies has established standards of behavior which form the Graduate Honor Principle for all Thayer School students, and can be found on the Graduate Studies website.

-Students charged with Honor Code Violations are encouraged to learn more about what to expect in the subsequent process from Graduate Academic and Conduct Regulations, and to meet with the Thayer School Assistant Dean of Student Affairs for clarification of any questions they may have.
+Students charged with Honor Code Violations are encouraged to learn more about what to expect in the subsequent process from Graduate Academic and Conduct Regulations, and to meet with the Thayer School Assistant Dean for Academic and Student Affairs for clarification of any questions they may have.

 At the beginning of every course, the faculty member will explain how the Honor Principle relates to the course.
 The statement should cover such areas as the faculty member's expectations and policies with respect to student responsibilities (e.g., collaboration permitted prior to independent write-up and submission of work; acceptable procedures on group projects, etc.).